jezzsantos/queryany/README.md

 Want to learn how to abstract away your persistence layer? (**Get rid of those ugly SQL statements in your business logic?**)

-Want to discover how to use other data repositories than the only one you know now? (**Ever wanted to explore what a NoSQL database was good for?**)
+Want to discover how to use other data repositories than the only one you know now? (**Ever wanted to explore what a NoSQL database or InMemory database was good for?**)

 Want to run your unit/integration tests faster than your database can run them? (**Then stop using databases in your testing!**)